Skip to content

 Run remotely

-Run hellofrom another directory:
+Run hello from another directory:

-jeka -r /path/to/scrcipt/root-dir hello
+jeka -r /path/to/script/root-dir hello

-Run hellofrom remote git repo:
+Run hello from remote git repo:

 jeka -r https://my.githost/my-repo.git hello